sap-tutorials/Tutorials/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

 3. Within the `cmd/api` directory, you can find `main.go` which is the main entry point of the Go application.

 4. The `docker` directory contains the Dockerfile used to generate the Docker image.
-The image is built in two stages to create an image with a very small file size.
+The image is built in two stages to create an image with a small file size.

     In the first stage, a Go image is used.
 It copies the related content of the project into the image and builds the application.
 The built application is then copied into the Docker `scratch` image and exposed on port 8000.
 The `scratch` image is an empty image containing no other tools within it so obtaining a shell/bash session is not possible.
 If desired, the following lines could be commented out to build an image with more included tools, but this results in a larger image.